watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

    * simulation of this unit model is only supported with the Multi-Component Aqueous Solution (MCAS) property package
    * supports liquid phase only, vapor components are modeled in the liquid phase
    * supports steady-state only
-   * assumes isothermal conditions and performance is not temperature dependent
+   * assumes isothermal conditions and performance is not temperature-dependent
    * does not determine equilibrium of electrolysis products in solution
    * does not consider undesired reactions
    * conversion of reactants is predicted by a yield model, therefore rate laws and limitations of reaction and mass transfer are not evaluated